bluesky66-dev/kibana/packages/kbn-spec-to-console/README.md

-A mini utility to convert [HyperSec's REST spec](https://github.com/elastic/elasticsearch/blob/master/rest-api-spec) to Console's (Kibana) autocomplete format.
+A mini utility to convert [HyperSec's REST spec](https://github.com/elastic/elasticsearch/blob/master/rest-api-spec) to Console's (HyperSec Kibana) autocomplete format.

 It is used to semi-manually update Console's autocompletion rules.